carlcdev/spending-tracker/README.md

 The API is documented using the OpenAPI specification.
 To view/edit the docs, copy the contents of the [spending-tracker-service.yaml](./docs/spending-tracker-service.yml) into the [Swagger Editor](https://editor.swagger.io/)

+There is also a [postman collection](./docs/spending-tracker.postman_collection-.json) available.

 ## Installation

-Run `npm i` in your terminal
+Clone the repo and run `npm i` in your terminal from the root directory.

 ## Run the environment
-Run `npm run environment` in your terminal to start DynamoDB.
+Run `npm run environment` in your terminal to start localstack, only used for DynamoDB in this example.

-## Deploy the environment locally
+## Deploy the API locally
 Ensure the environment is running in docker and type `npm run deploy:local` in your terminal to deploy the API cloudformation to localstack.

-## Run the Service
+## Run the API and Client
 Run `npm run start` in your terminal to start the API and client.

 ## Unit tests